FREE LECTURES * CULTURAL ROAD TRIPS * PERFORMANCES

 You’re invited to gather on The Z Stage to hear dance experts, watch video performances, and have a glass of wine!
-It’s like a book group for dance!
-Scroll down to read about the two upcoming talks…
+It’s like a book group for dance.
+Free!
+Each Dance Barre event informs the experience of an upcoming performance.

 Guest Speaker: Sydney Skybetter

 Sydney Skybetter is an award-winning choreographer, producer and lecturer on dance history and cultural futurism, most recently seen at Harvard University, South by Southwest Interactive, and TEDx.
 He is a Public Humanities Fellow and faculty member at Brown University and the founder of the Conference for Research on Choreographic Interfaces. www.skybetter.org